kingdonb/wasm-fun/README.md

 5. **Stage 5**: Morphs into "NASA" using the same worm font
 6. **Stage 6**: Concludes with the classic NASA insignia

-The animation uses the authentic `Nasa.ttf` font file to ensure the text matches NASA's official "worm" logo typography from the 1970s-1990s era.
+The animation uses a "free for personal use" facsimile of NASA's "worm" font created by Daryl Schimmel to recreate the iconic typography from the 1970s-1990s era.

 ## 🛠 Technical Details

 - **Frontend**: Pure HTML, CSS, and JavaScript
-- **Typography**: Custom `@font-face` loading of `Nasa.ttf`
+- **Typography**: Custom `@font-face` loading of facsimile `Nasa.ttf` font
 - **Animation**: CSS keyframes with precise timing
 - **Hosting**: GitHub Pages
 - **Font Fallbacks**: Inter, Arial Black, sans-serif